 I’ve often felt that infertility has the ability to strip couples of choices which were once taken for granted.
 We don’t get to decide when to have a child and choosing whether to have a larger family comes with added complications.
 After our first failed cycle, I became aware that IVF doesn’t always work but, invariably felt that at least it gave me that element of choice I had been so desperately craving.

 Infertility cuts deep in to the soul.
 It plunges a knife in to your heart and can leave you questioning whether you want to live.
 It consumes you and takes over rational thinking and logic.
 It makes you investigate everything, looking for the reason as to why this is happening to you.
 I spent months trying to work out what I was being punished for when, in reality, there was no castigation; it was, for us, simply life.
-Then there’s also the guilt.
+There’s also the guilt.
 Guilt that with every failed cycle you’re continually letting everyone down, guilt from whichever party is medically responsible for the infertility and guilt about the feelings experienced throughout the whole process; jealousy being the main culprit.

 IVF isn’t easy.
 It’s a tough medical process and emotionally it leaves you in tatters.
 For some it’s incredibly difficult deciding whether to even go ahead and start the procedure, let alone being faced with the harsh reality that it doesn’t always work and it might be time to stop.